Getting to Know Your Neighborhood: Beacon Hill

 46 Joy St.

-In the decades before the Civil War, the largest population of African Americans in Boston was located on Beacon Hill’s north slope.
-The Museum of African American History commemorates the men and women who fought for the abolition of slavery, while establishing schools, churches, and businesses on the hill.
-In 1783, Massachusetts banned slavery, and the free black population continued to spread throughout the city.
-The MAAH is New England’s largest museum dedicated to preserving the contributions of the region’s African Americans.
-It is located in the Abiel Smith School, the nation’s first building constructed specifically to house a black public school.
-The museum also operates the adjacent African Meeting House, the country’s oldest surviving black church built by African Americans.
-The Black Heritage Trail walking tour is led by U.S. Park Service rangers and takes visitors to eight sites on Beacon Hill, starting with the 54th Massachusetts Volunteer Infantry Regiment Memorial in front of the State House, which honors one of the first official black units in the United States during the Civil War.
-More information on the MAAH and the Black Heritage Trail can be found here.
+In the decades before the Civil War, the largest population of African Americans in Boston lived on Beacon Hill’s north slope.
+The Museum of African American History (MAAH) commemorates the men and women who fought for the abolition of slavery, while establishing schools, churches, and businesses on the hill.
+It is New England’s largest museum dedicated to preserving the contributions of the region’s African Americans.
+In 1783, Massachusetts banned slavery, and the free Black population continued to spread throughout the city.
+The MAAH is in the Abiel Smith School, the nation’s first building constructed specifically to house a Black public school, and also operates the adjacent African Meeting House, the country’s oldest surviving Black church built by African Americans.
+The Black Heritage Trail walking tour is led by National Park Service rangers and takes visitors to 10 sites on Beacon Hill, starting with the Robert Gould Shaw and Massachusetts 54th Volunteer Infantry Regiment Memorial in front of the State House, which honors one of the first official Black army units in the United States during the Civil War.
+Tickets are $15 for adults, $8 for seniors, $6 for students and teachers (valid ID required), and free for children under 12.
+The Black Heritage Trail tour is free, but reservations are required.

 Rouvalis Flowers